ThreatConnect-Inc/tcex/docs/src/batch.rst

 Batch
 =====

-.. important:: The Batch module requires ThreatConnect 5.6 or higher.
+.. important:: The Batch module requires ThreatConnect version 5.6 or higher.

 The ThreatConnect |trade| TcEx Framework provides the :py:mod:`~tcex.tcex_batch_v2.TcExBatch` module to create, delete, and update both Groups and Indicator in the ThreatConnect Platform.
 The App developer can dynamically build a data objects and the Batch module will handle writing the data to the ThreatConnect API.